open-marketplace-applications/community/README.md

 ### Become a contributor

 Just add your GitHub handle, skills, and discord handle to the table below.
 You can just create a fork, change it and make a pull request with your changes.
-[Learn how it works here.](./how-tos/01-create-merge-request.md)
+[TBD - Learn how it works here.](./how-tos/01-create-merge-request.md)

 ### Become a team member